jaimetur/PhotoMigrator/help/07-synology-photos.md

   - Configure properly the file `Config.ini` to include your Synology account credentials and url.
 - **Explanation:**
   - The Tool will connect automatically to your Synology Photos account and will create one Album per each Subfolder found in \<ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as Album folder.
-  - By default only exact existing album names are reused.
+  - By default only exact existing album names are reused and newly created albums keep the original source name.
+  - Add `--prefer-canonical-album-names` if you want new destination albums to be created directly with the preferred clean keeper name.
-  - Add `--reuse-similar-existing-albums` to also treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
+  - Add `--consolidate-similar-albums` to also treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
-  - On Synology, this flag prefers the clean keeper name without a numeric suffix and with spaces instead of underscores.
-Even when the target does not already contain a similar variant, new destination albums are created directly with that preferred name.
-If needed, PhotoMigrator creates that preferred keeper, merges the assets from the redundant variants into it, and then removes the redundant albums after the consolidation is confirmed.
+  - On Synology, when these behaviors are active, PhotoMigrator prefers the clean keeper name without a numeric suffix and with spaces instead of underscores.
+If needed, it merges the assets from the redundant variants into that keeper and then removes the redundant albums after the consolidation is confirmed.
 - **Example of use:**
   ```
   ./PhotoMigrator.bin --client=synology --upload-albums ./My_Albums_Folder
-  ./PhotoMigrator.bin --client=synology --upload-albums ./My_Albums_Folder --reuse-similar-existing-albums
+  ./PhotoMigrator.bin --client=synology --upload-albums ./My_Albums_Folder --prefer-canonical-album-names --consolidate-similar-albums
   ```
   With this example, the Tool will connect to your Synology Photos account and process the folder `./My_Albums_Folder` and per each subfolder found on it that contains at least one file supported by Synology Photos, will create a new Album in Synology Photos with the same name of the Album Folder
-  If the target already contains `Huelva_1`, `Huelva (2)`, and `Huelva_5`, uploading `Huelva` with `--reuse-similar-existing-albums` consolidates all those variants into the preferred keeper `Huelva`.
+  If the target already contains `Album_1`, `Album (2)`, and `Album_5`, uploading `Album` with `--consolidate-similar-albums` consolidates all those variants into the preferred keeper `Album`.
-  If the target does not contain any `Huelva*` variant and you upload `Huelva_1`, the same flag creates `Huelva` directly.
+  If the target does not contain any `Album*` variant and you upload `Album_1`, `--prefer-canonical-album-names` creates `Album` directly.
+  If you enable only `--prefer-canonical-album-names` and the target already contains an exact `Album`, uploading `Album_1` reuses `Album`.

 ## Download Albums from Synology Photos: